 - allow Bidders to make a complaint regarding the conduct of a procurement process or to express their disagreement towards a process, should debriefings and informal discussions not provide sufficient reassurances to address a Bidder’s issues and concerns; and

-The purpose of this information note is to provide information to Bidders or Consultants who wish to submit a complaint through official recourse mechanisms.
+The purpose of this information note is to provide information to Bidders or Contractors who wish to submit a complaint through official recourse mechanisms.
 This information note also provides an overview of the roles and responsibilities of the individuals involved in each mechanism:

-- The Department’s Internal Review Mechanism (Level 1 and Level 2)
+- The Department’s Internal Review Mechanism

 - The Canadian International Trade Tribunal (CITT)